 The huge issue with this paper is the low n numbers (n=4 eTRF males and n=4 eTRF females and only n=5 for the AL groups).
 This is simply not enough and has led to inconclusive findings.

 We apologize for this lack of clarity.
-As noted in the revised manuscript, this study utilized two entirely distinct cohorts of mice treated similarly.
+As noted in the revised manuscript, this study utilized two distinct cohorts of mice treated similarly.
 Phenotypes were robustly replicable across both cohorts.
 We have clarified this in the manuscript.
-The study included many animals for the body composition, food intake, (eTRF males = 11, eTRF females = 19, AL males = 16, eTRF females = 17).
-We view that this is a reasonable number of animals for almost every outcome of the study.
+The study included much larger sample sizes than suggested for the body composition, food intake, GTT and ITT data (eTRF males = 11, eTRF females = 19, AL males = 16, eTRF females = 17).
+We view that this is a reasonable number of animals for those outcomes and were in line with our pre-study power analyses.
 The only experiment that had lower n was the in vivo glucose stimulated insulin secretion in figures 3J and 3K.
-As we note in the revised manuscript, we had predicted the phenotype through the analysis of the GTT and ITT in the first two cohorts and wanted to characterize it further in the second cohort by a somewhat more exploratory analysis of insulin secretion.
-We agree that these insulin secretion results, standing alone are somewhat lest robust than the other experiments we report, but want to be clear that the majority of the data is n>11/group and replicable across cohorts.
-Repeating the insulin secretion studies would take >8 months and in our view add little to this initial report.
-We look forward to further characterization of this novel sex-specific developmental phenotype, including mechanistic studies noted by reviewer 2 in a future manuscript.
+As we note in the revised manuscript, we had only decided to complete this provisional experiment after the replication of the GTT and ITT results from the first two cohorts on page 7, line 122-125.:

-Page 7 Line 122-125, “This study was completed in two independent cohorts of animals.
+“This study was completed in two independent cohorts of animals.
 The phenotypes noted in offspring were highly consistent between cohorts.
 Therefore, data shown is the combined total from cohorts one and two and statistical tests do not include effects of cohort in the model.”

+These data inspired us to characterize in vivo glucose stimulated insulin secretion further in the second cohort by a more exploratory analysis of insulin secretion.
+We agree that these insulin secretion results, standing alone are somewhat less robust than the other experiments we report, but want to be clear that the majority of the data is n>11/group and replicable across cohorts.
+Repeating the insulin secretion studies would take >8 months and a more detailed technical analysis of islet biology.
+The physiological characterization of these sex and diet-dependent differences will including islet morphology, studies on isolated islets, a comprehensive survey of incretins and islet communication networks and single-cell RNA sequencing.
+We are eager to perform those studies, but are feel those are beyond what we consider reportage of an interesting, robust and relevant phenotype in this manuscript, that of sex specific glucose intolerance in the offspring.

-We also explain the lower n for in vivo GSIS, page 14 Line 281-283
+We also explain the lower n for in vivo GSIS, page 14 Line 281-283 as such:

-“After noticing a consistent trend in both cohorts of eTRF males developing glucose intolerance after HFHS diet exposure, we sought to assess cohort 2 more closely for insulin secretion defects, via an in vivo glucose stimulated insulin secretion (GSIS) assay (Figure 3J).”
+“After noticing a consistent trend in both cohorts of eTRF males developing glucose intolerance after HFHS diet exposure, we sought to assess cohort 2 more closely for insulin secretion defects, via an in vivo glucose stimulated insulin secretion (GSIS) assay (Figure 3J).”call this exploratory

 Reviewer 2